Kate Speer

 IMG_0592%2B2.jpg

-KATE’S STORY
+MY STORY

-After experiencing 15 years of disabling mental illness, intermittent psychosis, 21 psychiatric hospitalizations, and a suicide attempt, Kate was told that the only way she would survive was to live in a long-term, residential, locked psychiatric ward.
-Kate, stubborn to her core and no stranger to defying odds and expectations, told her care team to go to hell.
+After 15 years of disabling mental illness, intermittent psychosis, 21 psychiatric hospitalizations, and a suicide attempt, I was told the only way I’d survive was to live in a long-term, locked psychiatric ward.
+Yup, I was told the only way I would survive was by being locked up in a psych ward for ever.

 ~